 Embossing

-One of the best solutions for numbering tags is the embossing process.
+One of the best solutions for metal numbered tags is the embossing process.
 This process creates raised metal characters in the metal substrate.
 These numbers are incredibly durable as they are formed with the metal itself.
 You will get somewhere in the neighborhood of 20+ years outdoors before the tags need to be replaced.

 Embossing is an excellent solution for serialized tags in general.
 These tags are able to be run in large volumes very quickly, making them a very cost-effective option (without sacrificing quality).